nicholasbair/ex_nylas/README.md

 5. [Ecto](https://hex.pm/packages/ecto) is also used when transforming the API response from Nylas into structs.
 Any validation errors are logged, but errors are not returned/raised in order to make to SDK resilient to changes to the API contract.

 6. Use `all/2` to fetch all of a given object and let the SDK page for you.
 Req will handle retries on errors by default, if retries fail, partial results are not returned.
-Note - depending on the result set, this operation could take time, consider using a query/filter to reduce the number of results.
+Note - depending on the result set, this operation could take time, consider using a query/filter to reduce the number of results and/or making this an async operation.
 ```elixir
 conn = %ExNylas.Connection{api_key: "1234", grant_id: "1234"}
 {:ok, all_messages} = ExNylas.Messages.all(conn, to: "hello@example.com")